pedrovgs/SparkPlayground/statements/TWEETS.md

  * Filter just the positive tweets and adjust the number of partitions making them slower.
  * Repartition the tweets data set to just 2 partitions manually.
  * Repartition and sort tweets by author.
+ * Persist any of the already created RDDs using different storage strategies.

 **As most of the questions should be answered using pair RDDs, don't use Spark SQL to answer these questions, use just regular pair RDDs please.**